-- ► The open product sensor indicates that the robot has product and stops the U/D Motor from lowering the picker head and unreeling the hose. - ► The open product sensor signal turns on the vacuum and activates the U/D Motor, lifting the picker head up the Z-axis (after a 1 sec. delay) - ► The robot reaches the full up position causing the U/D Guide to collapse and trigger the Z-Home Switch.

-- The controller times out before a closed U/D Home Switch signal is detected. - The vacuum motor is shut down. - The machine is put out-of-order with an UD Motor Stuck Error (VAC). - ► The controller monitors for a closed reed switch on the vacuum valve assembly, indicating dropped product (airflow box flap in the down position caused by a break in the vacuum seal).
-If: - The robot returns to the Z-axis home position and reattempt to complete the vend cycle up to 3 times. - o The robot will go to the home position before making the third attempt. - 3 unsuccessful attempts will put the bin out-of-order with a Bin Load Error. - The customer is prompted: "Make Another Selection". - The machine is put out-of-order with a Vacuum Out Of Order Error (VAC), after 9 consecutive vacuum errors (3 bins out of order due to loss of product).
+- ►The open reed switch indicates that the robot has product and stops the U/D Motor from lowering the picker head and unreal the hose. - ▶The open reed switch signal activates the U/D Motor, lifting the picker head up the Z-axis (after a 1 sec. delay) - ▶ The robot reaches the full up position causing the U/D Guide to collapse and trigger the Z-Home - The controller times out before a closed U/D Home Switch signal is detected. - The vacuum motor is shut down. - The machine is put out-of-order with an UD Motor Stuck Error (VAC). - ►The controller monitors for a closed reed switch indicating dropped product (airflow box flap in the up position caused by a break in the vacuum seal). - The robot returns to the Z-axis home position and reattempt to complete the vend cycle up to 3 times. - The robot will go to the home position before making the third attempt. - 3 unsuccessful attempts will put the bin out-of-order with a Bin Error.
+0 - The customer is prompted: "Make Another Selection". - The machine is put out-of-order with a Vacuum Out Of Order Error (VAC), after 9 consecutive vacuum errors (3 bins out of order due to loss of product).